Signal 30 (Mad Men): Plot

 Roger advises Lane about how to ensnare a client at dinner.
-Roger informs Lane to find the man's source of regret, and make it relatable to himself, forming a "conspiracy" of feeling between the pair.
-Pryce's dinner does not go smoothly; the Jaguar representative appears to have no regrets in his life, and Lane is forced to plan another lunch to try again at confirming the new business.
-Upon hearing of this failure, Pete tactfully tells Lane to maintain a friendly relationship with the target, and to let Accounts take the business from there.
+Roger instructs Lane to find the man's source of regret, and make it relatable to himself, forming a "conspiracy" of feeling between the pair.
+Pryce's dinner does not go smoothly; the Jaguar representative appears to have no regrets in his life, and Lane is forced to plan another lunch to have another go at confirming the new business.
+Upon hearing of this failure, Pete tactfully advises Lane to maintain a friendly relationship with the target, and to let Accounts take the business from there.
 Roger compliments Pete's letting Lane down softly and taking the task off his hands, forming a renewed alliance with Pete.
 At the dinner meeting, Edwin, the Jaguar representative, assures Don, Roger, and Pete they have his business, but he wants to have some fun.
 The executives quickly learn what kind of fun Edwin has in mind and they visit a local brothel, where Edwin, Roger, and Pete all cheat on their wives, leaving Don at the bar.
 Don later shares a cab with Pete on the way home in which the latter, drunk, criticizes Don as hypocritical for judging Pete's adulterous actions.
 Don explains he is not judging; he merely didn't know Pete was miserable.
 Pete replies sarcastically that he has everything, and Don warns him not to throw it away.

 The next day, Roger calls Ken into his office and bluntly tells Ken to stop writing in his spare time, as he should not be diverting any attention from his job.
 Roger attempts to create a bond between them, stating they are both "unappreciated authors" (referencing the autobiography Roger was dictating in Season 4), but Ken has none of it.

 Later that day, Lane storms into a partners' meeting, shouting at Pete about how Edwin's wife has found out about Edwin's adultery and is devastated; Edwin has withdrawn his business as a result.
 Lane blames Pete's methods for losing the account, and Pete responds by citing Lane's redundant role at the firm and challenging his sexuality.
 To the surprise and shock of the other partners, Lane responds by challenging Pete to a fistfight.
 Pete and Lane exchange blows until Lane wins, leaving a bloodied Pete on the office floor.
 Bruised, shaken, and humiliated, Pete retreats to his office.
-Joan goes to comfort Lane, only Lane misinterprets her affection as romantic and kisses her.
+Joan goes to comfort Lane, but Lane misinterprets her affection as romantic and kisses her.
 Joan, startled, stands and opens the door, but does not leave.
 She instead stays with Lane and forgives his blunder, claiming that he'd done to Pete what everyone in the office had wanted to do for some time.